Conflict Minerals Report

 Through its good faith RCOI, and subsequent due diligence efforts, Amphenol has no reason to believe any of the 3TG necessary to the functionality or production of its products is financing or benefiting armed conflict in the DRC or its adjoining countries, but is not able to conclude with certainty that all of the products we sell that contain 3TG are conflict-free.
 We have reached this conclusion because we have been unable to determine the origin of at least a portion of the 3TG used in some of our products.
 Based on data gathered by our RCOI, certain information about smelters/refiners and countries of origin in our supply chain is listed in Annexes I and II.

 In the course of our RCOI and related due diligence, Amphenol has determined that certain elements of our supply chain originate in the Conflict Region.
 These findings were escalated in compliance with our due diligence escalation procedure.
-Through this process we learned that a portion of our feedstock and component materials contained tantalum or tin which originated from the Conflict Region.
-Through diligence and further inquiry, we concluded that the KEMET, Malaysia Smelting Corporation and Thaisarco have been audited and confirmed as conflict-free by the Conflict-Free Sourcing Initiative.
-Phoenix Metal Ltd. is a tin smelter engaged in the Conflict-Free Sourcing Program, but has not yet been audited.
+Through this process we learned that a portion of our feedstock and component materials contained gold, tantalum or tin which originated from the Conflict Region.
+Through diligence and further inquiry, we concluded that KEMET, Malaysia Smelting Corporation and Thaisarco have been audited and confirmed as conflict-free by the Conflict-Free Sourcing Initiative.
+Sudan Gold Refinery and Fidelity Printers and Refiners Ltd. are gold refiners engaged in the Conflict Free Sourcing Program, but have not yet been audited.